jmoci-jcu/baby-monitor-motherboard/README.md

 Make a `build` directory, and run `cmake` and then `make`.

 # Hardware
-Make sure you have the latest version of `baby-monitor` on the daugherboard.
+Make sure you have the latest version of `baby-monitor` from main on the daugherboard.
+(THERE ARE NEW CRITICAL CHANGES)

 ```
 $ mkdir build